Deniskinyua/Ruby/Phase-3-project/series-rev/README.md

         view > see all reviews
     movie
-        show erb > show all review for movie new erb
+        show erb > show all review for movie new erb > create movie > post to /movies review
-    review
         show.erb > action: delete review
-        edit.erb > action: update review if owner new.erb > action: create review
+        edit.erb > action: update review if owner new.erb > action: create review > post to /reviews